thibaultmol/kagi-docs/docs/kagi/features/shopping.md

 Kagi surfaces shopping results featuring unbiased reviews and no affiliate links to help you identify the best product across categories.

+**Note:** This feature is currently unavailable because the data source for shopping results was discontinued earlier this year.
+We are working on redesigning our search widgets, including shopping, and plan to build a new shopping widget from scratch.
+Its design and functionality are still being defined, and we welcome your suggestions here: [Kagi Feedback](https://kagifeedback.org/d/120-add-a-shopping-widget/32).

 For example, consider searching for "Best Headphones":

 <img src="./media/best_headphones_search.png" alt="Best Headphones">